phusion/passenger/dev/ci/README.md

          |     |     +-- Set RVM version and various envvars
          |     |
          |     +-- Load: dev/ci/tests/<test name>/run
          |
+         +-- (if run-tests-natively-stage2.sh exited with an error)
+         |    Populate buildout/artifacts
+         |
          +-- (if run-tests-natively-stage2.sh exited with an error,
          |    and DEBUG_CONSOLE is set to 0)